Spaced Repetition

 Learning Objectives

-We can interpret this behaviour as a question:
+When we design our code we can interpret this as a question:

-We need to make two changes to our code.
+We need to consider both possibilities when writing our code.

-- We need to do something different depending on whether the time is before midday.
+- We should only load the desktop if the correct password is entered.
 This is called running code conditionally.

-- And then we need to know what we do if the time is after midday.
+- We need to know what to do if the incorrect password is entered.

 We don’t need to solve the whole problem at once.
-First let’s work out how to do something different depending on the time.
+First let’s work out how to do something different if the password is correct.
 We can worry about what we need to do differently once we’ve solved this problem.

 It’s easier to search for the solutions to smaller parts of problems than the whole problem.